ONLINE HELP

 <Control used>: Control name

-Name of the control where the position of the input cursor must be modified:
+Name of the control in which the position of the input cursor is to be changed:

 • Edit control.